vjanve/vanderbilt-aspire-data-essentials/Lessons/week_two.md

 - Articulate question
 - Get and begin cleaning data
 - Check original file footnotes and source website to better understand data
 - Common data wrangling issues
+- Resources for help with coding
+- Review of code for today (pandas API)
 - Coding Tasks:
   * `Import pandas as pd`
   *  Create a DataFrame, `hospice_df`, from the hospice CSV file.